-Windows 10 offers many ways to capture a screenshot.
-To take a screenshot, all you need to do is press Ctrl + PRTSC or Fn + PRTSC and you instantly have a screenshot.
-There is even a built-in Snipping Tool that allows you to capture a section of a window as well as pop-up menus.
+Windows offers many ways to capture a screenshot.
+To take a screenshot, all you need to do is press WIN + PRTSC or Fn + PRTSC, and you instantly have a screenshot.
+There is even a built-in tool called Snip & Sketch that allows you to capture a section of a window as well as pop-up menus.

 But all those methods only allow you to capture content that is within the dimensions of the browser’s viewing area.
 What if you want to capture a screenshot of a scrolling window of a webpage, document, or any other content that’s beyond the viewable area?
 In such cases your only option would be to use a third-party application.

-In this post you’ll learn the three best tools to capture a scrolling screenshot in Windows.
+In this post you’ll learn the best tools to capture a scrolling screenshot in Windows.